firebase/genkit/docs/plugins/firebase.md

 - In addition, if you want to deploy flows to Cloud Functions, you must [upgrade your project](https://console.firebase.google.com/project/_/overview?purchaseBillingPlan=metered) to the Blaze pay-as-you-go plan.
+- If you want to run code locally that exports telemetry, you need the [Google Cloud CLI](https://cloud.google.com/sdk/docs/install) tool installed.

 ## Configuration